MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/get-insights.md

 Get data insights and see how users are engaging with your results.
 User the Admin portal Dashboard to:

-- See how many bookmarks and Q&amp;As have been published, scheduled, or suggested
+- See how many bookmarks and Q&As have been published, scheduled, or suggested

 - See impressions for top search queries that show work results

-- Analyze impression distributions for bookmarks and Q&amp;As
+- Analyze impression distributions for bookmarks and Q&As

-## Get details about bookmarks and Q&amp;As
+## Get details about bookmarks and Q&As

-Use the Dashboard to see bookmark or Q&amp;A totals by status:
+Use the Dashboard to see bookmark or Q&A totals by status:

 - Published: The number of published results that are available to users